 Travelling abroad might not seem so easy for people who have epilepsy.
 However, epilepsy travel insurance is available to buy at affordable prices.
 Find the best quotes today so that you can stop worrying and enjoy your travels to the fullest.

 The main benefit of this type of insurance is that it allows travellers who have epilepsy to go abroad with peace of mind and without having to worry about extra medical costs in case something happens.
-With this service, people with epilepsy and there families are free to enjoy themselves as they travel the world.
+With this service, people with epilepsy and their families are free to enjoy themselves as they travel the world.

 It's also important, if you are travelling with someone who has epilepsy or has had an epileptic fit in the past, to ensure your insurance covers you against cancellation costs in case your companion should have a relapse.
 If it is not declared you could find the cost of your holiday is at risk.
 Obviously it is easiest if you are all insured on the same policy, as this avoids any confusion.

 Travellers with epilepsy might experience paying more for their travel policies.
 Specific needs require specific deals, and this normally increases the price.
-However for those who have not had a recent fit or seizure, and whose condition is controlled with a one type of medicine could find that the additional premium is less than £5 - a low price to pay for the piece of mind having proper cover delivers.
+However those who have not had a recent fit or seizure and whose condition is controlled with a one type of medicine could find that the additional premium is less than £5 - a low price to pay for the piece of mind having proper cover delivers.
 Make sure you shop around to find the very best type of epilepsy travel insurance.

 For a certain price, travellers with specific medical conditions such as epilepsy will be able to travel abroad knowing that, if anything happens, they are covered and have an insurance company supporting them.
 How much it costs depends on your individual circumstances, where you are travelling to and what your health issue may be.